pytroll/satpy/doc/source/enhancements.rst

               max_value: 273.55

 The RGB color values will be interpolated to give a smooth result.
-This is contrary to using the palettize enahncement.
+This is contrary to using the palettize enhancement.

 .. _`standard Trollimage color maps`: https://trollimage.readthedocs.io/en/latest/colormap.html#default-colormaps